“How about a natural therapy for blood pressure, for anxiety, for depression?” asks Dr. Joel Kahn.

 Shinrin-yoku, or Forest Bathing

-“You’ve probably heard of Forest Bathing,” says Dr. Kahn, “for the past 30 years in Japan, this has been a common practice,” he adds.
+“You’ve probably heard of Forest Bathing,” says Dr. Joel Kahn, “for the past 30 years in Japan, this has been a common practice,” he adds.

 Forest bathing, also known as Shinrin-yoku, is a practice originating in Japan that involves immersing oneself in nature to improve health and well-being.
 The practice involves spending time in green spaces or other natural environments, such as bodies of water, to gain better psychological and physiological advantages and health.